Luxman-Madapatha/CSV_Name_Search/README.md

 Python v3.6 or higher

 ## Environment
-Windows 7 or 10 Operating System
+- Windows 7 or 10 Operating System
-32 or 64 bit Architecture.
+- 32 or 64 bit Architecture

 ## Hardware Resource Requirements